Full-Time Position

 Description

-Working with our energetic, high performing team, Instructors develop content that is relevant and effective in an urban public school district serving many students from low resourced communities.
-This work requires a high degree of professionalism and a collaborative spirit at the school-level.
+At the Center for Food Education, instructors are expected to work with the Education Department to carry out camps and field trips to students across the state.
+This work requires a high degree of professionalism and a collaborative spirit.
 A successful candidate must possess extraordinary interpersonal skills as well as strong management, organization, and communication skills.

 Jones Valley Teaching Farm